Barrok/BTC_price_prediction/README.md

 This dataset can be used to create some interesting visualizations and identify how stock prices of a particular company vary over time.
 Working with stock data is one of the best ways to get acquainted with timeseries forecasting.
 Can you create a model to stay one step ahead of the market and make statistically informed trading decisions?

 Content\
-The naming convention of the files are in the form ticker.csv.
-The individual files contain the historical stock price data of that company.
-All the files have the following columns:
+The naming convention of the files are in the form BTC-USD.csv.
+The individual file contains the historical stock price data of that company.
+The file has the following columns:

 Date: The date is in the format yyyy-mm-dd\
 Open: Price of the stock when the market opens\